 One of our key leadership and service programs is the student-led relationship with our sister school, Neno Girls’ School in Malawi, Africa.
 PLC students have raised almost $200,000 over recent years and this money has helped improve the learning and living environments of the girls and staff at Neno.

 New students are placed into School Houses when they first start at PLC.
 Through theses houses, girls participate in a wide range of team and individual events, challenges and social activities.

 PLC offers many optional overseas travel and study tours for students, including music, sports, social action, curriculum-based and language tours.
 Through these travel and study tours, girls learn to understand and appreciate the uniqueness of the world around them, laying strong foundations for becoming confident and capable future global citizens.

 Language tours enable the translation into real-life experiences of a language learned in the classroom.
 Girls learn first-hand the subtleties of a native language’s nuances in its own context and culture.

-PLC also offers exchange programs with sister schools in Germany, Japan and China, and there are regular study tours to France, Germany and the United States, as well as many additional destinations across Europe.
+PLC also offers overseas tours to Germany, Japan and China, France and the United States, as well as many additional destinations across Europe.